Websoft9Archive/ansible-template/docs/solution-more.md

 Refer to the official docs: https://www.rabbitmq.com/configure.html

-## Domain binding
+## Binding Domain

 The precondition for binding a domain is that RabbitMQ can accessed by domain name.

 When there is only one website on the server, you can visit the website without binding domain.
-While considering the server security and subsequent maintenance,  the **Domain Binding** step cannot be omitted.
+While considering the server security and subsequent maintenance, **Binding Domain** is necessary.

-RabbitMQ domain name binding steps:
+Steps for binding RabbitMQ domain:

 1. Connect your Cloud Server.
 2. Modify [Nginx vhost configuration file](/stack-components.md#nginx), and change the **server_name**'s value to your domain name.